AVEVA/CONNECT-data-services-developer-docs/content/api-reference/community/community-client-credential-clients.md

 <a id="opIdClientCredentialClients_Add Client Credential Client to a Community"></a>

-Adds a client credential client to a community, providing a list of community roles to be assigned to the client.
+Adds a client credential client to a community, providing a list of community roles to be assigned to the client

 ### Request
 ```text